UN to honour Ghanaian peacekeepers

-Commander Seth Amoama of the Ghana Armed Forces, currently serving with the UN Department of Peacekeeping Operations in New York, will receive a peacekeeping service medal, a statement signed by Lieutenant Colonel Dzotefe Mensah of the Army Public Affairs Directorate and copied to the Ghana News Agency last Saturday had stated.
+Accra, May 27, GNA - Five Ghanaians peacekeepers are to be honoured by the United Nations as part of activities marking this year's International Day of Peacekeepers on Monday, May 29.
+Commander Seth Amoama of the Ghana Armed Forces, currently serving with the UN Department of Peacekeeping Operations in New York, will receive a peacekeeping service medal, a statement signed by Lieutenant Colonel Dzotefe Mensah of the Army Public Affairs Directorate and copied to the Ghana News Agency on Saturday had stated.